jorgenbjerkesjo/Omnia-Foundation-Docs/getting-started.rst

     - **Omnia Extension Sample** - Project template for Omnia extension package and Web API with samples
     - **Omnia Extension With Web API** -  Project template for empty Omnia extension package and Web API

-A project created with Omnia Extension Sample template will have a stucture like this
+A project created with Omnia Extension Sample template will have a structure like this

 .. image:: /images/toolings-project-structure.png